-v.в Computing Centres in Europe
+V.B Computing Centres in Europe

-During the last few years, Europe has suffered from a slight loss of competition with the USA, as far as supercomputer equipment is concerned (see Figure 32 and Figure 33).
-At the last TOP500 census, only two European countries (Germany and Sweden) appear in the top ten high performance computing machines, and 25 in the top 100.
-The first machine is in the USA (Livermore, California), with 478 teraflops.
-Cluster architecture is now spreading (81% of the machines)75.
+Since a few years now, Europe suffers from a slight loss of competition with the USA, as far as supercomputer equipment is concerned (see Figure 29 and Figure 30).
+At the last TOP500 census, only 2 European countries (Germany and Sweden) appear in the top 10 high-performance computing machines, and 25 in the top 100.
+The first machine is in the USA (Livermore, California), with 478 Teraflops.
+The cluster architecture is now spreading (81% of the machines)27.

 The performance of computing equipment is not sufficient, however, and many other criteria should be considered in the competition.
-In astronomy, European teams have powerful post-processing capabilities to exploit the heavy numerical simulations.
+In astronomy, European teams have powerful post-processing capabilities, to exploit the heavy numerical simulations.
 In cosmology and galaxy formation, for instance, several European groups are at the forefront of research, not only to carry out the simulations, but also for the analysis and exploitation.

-Conclusions of the ESFRI Committee
+Conclusions of the ESFRI committee

-The European Strategy Forum on Research Infrastructures lists a European High Performance Supercomputing Centre in its roadmap (other astronomy-relevant projects in this category are the ELT and the SKA).
+The European Strategy Forum on Research Infrastructures (ESFRI) lists a European High-Performance Supercomputing Centre in its roadmap (other astronomy-relevant projects in this category are the ELT and the SKA).
 The proposal aims at concentrating the resources in a limited number of world top-tier centres in an overall infrastructure connected with associated national, regional and local centres, forming a scientific computing network to utilise the top-level machines.
-This overall architecture will respond both to Capability (high performance) and Capacity (high throughput) Computing needs.
+This overall architecture will respond both to Capability (high-performance) and Capacity (highthroughput) Computing needs.
 Different machine architectures will fulfil the requirements of different scientific domains and applications.
-This can be represented as a pyramid, with local centres at the base, national and regional centres in the middle and the highend HPC centres at the top.
+This can be represented as a pyramid, with local centres at the base, national and regional centres in the middle and the high-end HPC centres at the top.